-The Cordillera de Vilcabamba is a small mountain range located within the Cordillera Central of the Peruvian Andes, in the Cusco region of Peru.
-Part of the Andes Mountain system, the range extends northwestward from the city of Cusco.
+The Cordillera de Vilcabamba is a small mountain range located within the Cordillera Central of the Peruvian Andes in the Cusco region of Peru.
+The range extends northwestward from the city of Cusco and contains Machu Pichu.

 Cordillera de Vilcabamba

-The Cordillera de Vilcabamba is a small mountain range located within the Cordillera Central of the Peruvian Andes, in the Cusco region of Peru.
-Part of the Andes Mountain system, the range extends approximately 260 km (160 mi) northwestward from the city of Cusco.
+The Cordillera de Vilcabamba is a small mountain range located within the Cordillera Central of the Peruvian Andes in the Cusco region of Peru.
+Part of the Andes Mountain system, the range extends approximately 260 km (160 mi) northwestward from Cusco.

 The Cordillera Vilcabamba is located between the Rio Urubamba on its northern side and the Rio Apurimac on its southern side.
 The mountain range contains Machu Pichu.